containers/common/docs/containers.conf.5.md

 Username to use and create on the podman machine OS for rootless container access.
 The default value is `user`.
 On Linux/Mac the default is`core`.

+**volumes**=["$HOME:$HOME"]

+Host directories to be mounted as volumes into the VM by default.
+Environment variables like $HOME as well as complete paths are supported for the source and destination.
+An optional third field `:ro` can be used to tell the container engines to mount the volume readonly.

 # FILES

 **containers.conf**